-This application is for the demolition of the existing lock-up garages on the site and the erection of a 3 storey building comprising 10 self-contained flats.
 The provision of new residential flats on this site is acceptable in principle within this residential area.
 The development will provide a significant, high quality building on this site that will enhance the wider street scene.
 The siting and design of the proposed building will ensure that it will have no adverse impact on surrounding residential properties.
-All of the proposed flats will have acceptable internal areas and layouts and will provide a good level of amenity for future occupiers.
+All of the proposed flats, including the revised third floor flat, will have acceptable internal areas and layouts and will provide a good level of amenity for future occupiers.
 The scheme includes the provision of 11 on-site parking spaces for the 10 flats proposed, which is in accordance with the Council's current maximum parking standards.
 Overall, the proposal will accord with the policies of the development plan and is considered to be acceptable.